juninhograo/JG.WinServiceCleanRecycleBin/README.md

 # Windows Service for Recycle Bin
-Creating a robot to recycle the Windows bin once a day or for a customized time
+Creating a robot to recycle the Windows bin once a day or for a customized time.
+Technologies: C# + Windows + CMD + C++

 <h3>Options</h3>
 Edit the file JG.RecycleBinRobot.exe.config from the root folder